 Research Fellow, Faculty of Science

 Julie is based in the nano and micro scale Research Centre, working as a research fellow within the school of Pharmacy.
 Her research interests include the development and optimisation of cryogenic sample preparation and associated imaging and spectroscopy / spectrometry.
-Other interests include the synthesis of novel hollow nano carbon structures and their characterisation and the effects of altering sample preparation methods.
-Previous experience includes silver nanoparticle synthesis, in vivo magnetic resonance spectroscopy and analytical chemistry (IR, NMR, mass spec, titration).
+Other interests include the synthesis of novel hollow nano carbon structures and their characterisation.
+Previous experience includes silver nanoparticle synthesis, in vivo magnetic resonance imaging, magnetic resonance spectroscopy and analytical chemistry (IR, NMR, mass spectrometry, titration).

 Sample preparation, including cryogenic sample preparation, scanning electron microscopy, transmission electron microscopy, energy dispersive spectroscopy.